ateliware/triplex/README.md

 [![Code Climate](https://img.shields.io/codeclimate/github/ateliware/triplex.svg)](https://codeclimate.com/github/ateliware/triplex)
 [![Inline docs](http://inch-ci.org/github/ateliware/triplex.svg?branch=master&style=flat)](http://inch-ci.org/github/ateliware/triplex)

-Triplex is elixir lib that makes multitenancy based on separate databases/schemas easier for you!
+Triplex is an elixir lib that makes multitenancy based on separate databases/schemas easier for you!

-With one line of configuration and some function calls you can create, drop and migrate your tenant databases, as well as use your tenant names on your ecto queries and commands
+With one line of configuration and some function calls you can create, drop and migrate your tenant databases, as well as executing ecto queries and commands inside them.

 It is inspired by the gem [apartment](https://github.com/influitive/apartment), which does exactly the same on the Ruby on Rails world.